edgedb/edgedb/docs/reference/protocol/index.rst

 ====================

-The EdgeDB binary protocol has two modes of operation over TCP/IP: sockets, and HTTP tunnelling.
+The EdgeDB binary protocol has two modes of operation over TCP/IP: sockets and HTTP tunnelling.
 When connecting to EdgeDB, the client can specify an accepted `ALPN Protocol`_ to use.
 If the client does not specify an ALPN protocol, HTTP tunnelling is assumed.